 | HEADQUARTERS ADMINISTRATION

-As at the end of the year 2019, there were four hundred and twenty-four (424) non-ministerial staff on the official payroll of the Church.
-This number is made up of 230 employees at the Area offices and 194 at the head office.
+As of December, ending 2022, there was a total of 442 non-ministerial Headquarters staff on the official payroll of the Church.
+They comprised 224 employees at the Area offices and 218 at the Head office.

 | MEMBERSHIP ANALYSIS GROWTH